FYT3RP4TIL/TFIDF-Ecommerce-Category-Classification/README.md

 - TF (Term Frequency): Ratio of word occurrence to total words in a document
 - IDF (Inverse Document Frequency): Log of ratio of total documents to documents containing the word
 - TF-IDF = TF * IDF

+#### TF-IDF Formula

+1. Term Frequency (TF):
+   TF(t,d) = (Number of times term t appears in document d) / (Total number of terms in document d)

+2. Inverse Document Frequency (IDF):
+   IDF(t) = log_e(Total number of documents / Number of documents with term t in it)

+3. TF-IDF:
+   TF-IDF(t,d) = TF(t,d) * IDF(t)

+This formula gives higher weight to terms that are frequent in a specific document but rare across the entire corpus, helping to identify important and distinguishing terms for each category.

 ### Machine Learning Models